-Right now, as you begin to read the words of this article, your focus homes onto this digital write-up, while simultaneously taking your attention away from the real world around you.
-Perhaps at this very moment, you’re being gazed upon from afar, unknowingly.
-This is the digital world, a place that increasingly demands your attention as we all take part in this monumental transition.
-With each passing day, we’re finding more and more technological platforms to interact with, and the very nature of how we experience our reality is drastically altering.
+As you begin to read the words of this article, your focus departs from the physical world around you.
+Perhaps even at this very moment, you’re being gazed upon from afar, unknowingly.
+The digital world is a place that increasingly demands your attention and with each passing day, we’re all finding more and more technological platforms to interact with—and make no mistake, the very nature of how we experience our reality is drastically altering.

 What I wish to discuss then, is a phenomenon so new, that we can’t refer to historical guidance to aid us, nor can we be confident in our predictions on what is to come.
 This is an uncharted frontier like no other, and it’s growing at an astounding rate.
 How you respond to it, can literally alter the experience of life itself.

 I’m talking about the time you spend immersed in the digital world on any given day.
 Which vastly shifts, depending on who you ask of course.
 But what is certain at least, is that even the most digitally averse amongst us, spends more time today within the realms of technology than ever before.
 And it is this process, which continues to grow exponentially, as our personal environments continue to be flanked by the endless distractions of technology.

 Firstly, I wish to make it clear that I am absolutely ok with this realisation.
 I see the endless potential of technology and the opportunities it presents to all mankind.
 But make no mistake, I’m not naive to the consequences of technological mismanagement and our misplaced attitudes towards it.
 This is as good a time as any, to begin a discussion that perhaps isn’t as common as it should be, on the issues that may be encountered, and the benefits within reach to us all, as we move into this uncharted territory together as a species.